iafinn/border-crossing-analysis/README.md

 1. **The running monthly average of the data is computed.** Notes:
     - The average is started from the first date in the data.
 For example, if there are entries for the US-Mexico border, but not entries for the US-Canada border for the first 3 months, the running average for US-Canada will start from the US-Mexico first date.
     - The running average is rounded to the nearest int by dividing the running total by the months from the start.
     - In order to minimize compute time and memory usage, the program only loops through the dictionary once and keeps track of the months since the first month and the running totals of each measure.
-The dict keys are sorted ascending at each layer, and the running average entry is added to the dict one at a time at ```[date][border][measure]['run_average']```.
+The dict keys are sorted ascending at each layer, and the running average entry is added to the dict one at a time at:  ```[date][border][measure]['run_average']```
 1. **The dictionary results are sorted and output to a csv file.** Notes:
     - The program loops through the dictionary, and sorts by descending at each layer.
 The csv file is written line by line to save memory.
     - If the user wanted an ascending order, then the data could have been written to file in the previous step.
 This would save time (one loop through the dict).